ans4013/ScisorWiz/README.md

 Depending on the user’s needs, there are a few optional steps that require additional software installation:

--   for SNP calling and representing insertions, deletions, and substitutions, we require [samtools](https://github.com/samtools/samtools)
+-   for SNV calling and representing insertions, deletions, and substitutions, we require [samtools](https://github.com/samtools/samtools)
 -   for an exploratory and interactive view of the isoform plot which